krzkaczor/cheatcalls-eip/README.md

 # Open questions and details:

 - there is no way to impersonate a single account.
 Is this needed?
 I found that impersonateAll is much more convenient.
+- maybe cheatcalls should be namespaced? like cheat*gas*{setBlockLimit, setNextBlockBaseFeePerGas}